How and why we have reinvented the North’s biggest lifestyle magazine to become the number one free publication in the our region.

 So, it was out with old and back to re-discovering what the millennial consumers actually care about.

 Rule 2: Forget about pride and ego.
-We realised that H2B needed to shed its old stereotypical hallmarks; we also needed to reassess how we distributed content.
+We realised that our brand needed to shed its old stereotypical hallmarks; we also needed to reassess how we distributed content.

-Before, our assumption was that as H2B was the biggest free A4 glossy magazine in Yorkshire with the widest distribution, that millennials would automatically be driven to us.
-This relied on the consumer seeking out H2B in tradition ways, such as retail outlets etc. However with content consumers evolving, it was apparent that we needed to do more to engage new and loyal readers elsewhere.
+Before, our assumption was that our magazine was the biggest free A4 glossy magazine in Yorkshire with the widest distribution, that millennials would automatically be driven to us.
+This relied on the consumer seeking our publication out in tradition ways, such as retail outlets etc. However with content consumers evolving, it was apparent that we needed to do more to engage new and loyal readers elsewhere.
 With this in mind we have not only increased our distribution to 60,000 copies.
 We have also increased the areas of distribution and indeed increased saturation in existing areas.